Azure AI Search MCP connector for Copilot Studio agents

 Tools

-The connector exposes three tools to the planner:
+The connector exposes three tools to the orchestrator:

 Tool Description